donovan-h-parks/biolib/README.md

 Biolib is a python package for common tasks in bioinformatic.

+## Announcements

+* Ported to Python 3 starting with version 0.1.0

 ## Install

 The simplest way to install this package is through pip:
-> sudo pip install biolib
+> pip install biolib

 ## Cite